“This is so boring!”

 That our culture is simultaneously drifting from biblical moorings and retreating from meaningful interactions with God’s creation is not coincidental.
 David linked the two.
 Cultivating eyes to see and ears to hear God’s revelation in both Scripture and nature is of great value in knowing him more intimately.

 The truth is we will not likely change our cultural patterns and indoor tendencies.
-More time outdoors will accomplish nothing.
 More winter skiing, more hikes in the woods, more fishing trips will not, in themselves, make any difference.
 Again, the difference comes to those who listen.
 The reward comes to those who, like a young shepherd, cultivate the ears of their heart to hear their Maker’s magnificence.
 Psalm 19 invites us to marvel anew at God’s Word and God’s world.

 As a director of a summer camp, I’ve seen rich fruit in young people who have learned to view creation with wonder.
 We train our summer staff to see all of life through the lens of Scripture.
 We also train a smaller group to lead campers on a “creeking trip”—wading and climbing through a mountain creek.
 I love teaching the staff to look with fresh eyes and listen with fresh ears to everything around them.
 On many occasions, the very way we experience God’s world—including the way we read his Word—has been changed as we’ve encountered our Maker in a small creek that continues to do what he created it to—proclaim his glory.